 Meanwhile, prepare cake by whisking together the the egg and melted butter until smooth.
 Whisk in ¼ cup granulated sugar and brown sugar, whisking until pale in color and there are no lumps.
 Whisk in the yogurt, milk, 1 teaspoon vanilla and almond extract; whisking thoroughly.
 Set aside.

-In a separate bowl, whisk together the 1 ½ cups flour, baking powder, baking soda, and salt. together in a medium bowl until combined.
+In a separate bowl, whisk together the 1 ½ cups flour, baking powder, baking soda, and salt.
 Slowly whisk the dry ingredients into the wet ingredients, whisking just until combined.

 In a small bowl, toss the remaining ¼ cup flour with the diced peaches.
 Carefully fold the peaches into the cake batter.
 Set aside.